uk000/goto/README.md

 <br/>

 ## `Use Case`: Test traffic behavior between a pair of client and service in the face of network or proxy chaos
 Another aspect of chaos testing, perhaps in a more advanced setup, is where we want to observe the behavior of a client and a service as their communication gets disrupted in the network or in some intermediate proxy/gateway.
+The key idea is that the chaos gets introduced by an intermediary that sits in the traffic path but is outside the control of both the client and the server.
+Such intermediary chaos is hard to produce without disrupting the network or forcibly introducing bad behavior in the intermediate gateway/proxy.

+Hmm, hard you say.
+What's needed is a tool (obvious by now what that tool would be) that can sit between a client and a service, allowing the traffic to flow through it while giving us the knobs that we can turn to disrupt the traffic.

 Capabilities needed to make this happen:
-- Make certain upstream calls based on downstream request's parameters, and use upstream response to build a dynamic response to send back to the downstream client (performing transformations).
+- Make certain upstream calls based on downstream request, and use upstream response to build a dynamic response to send back to the downstream client (performing transformations).
+This ensures at the minimum that the client and the service are unaware of the presence of a middleman.

-This is what `Goto`'s [Proxy Features](#proxy) aim to provide.
+- Introduce some chaos into the traffic as an intermediary.

+This is what `Goto`'s [Proxy](#proxy) and [Tunnel](#tunnel) features aim to provide.
+See, it's only hard until you bring `goto` into the mix.
+See one such example usage in this doc: [Using Goto as a proxy between a downstream client and an upstream service](docs/goto-proxy-chaos.md).

+#

 <br/>